-Compensation Committee believed that the levels set for the performance metrics, at the time when they were set, appropriately incentivized our executives to meet the Company's Board-approved fiscal year 2021 operating plan and execute on our enterprise strategy by providing realistically achievable metrics, while ensuring that such metrics were sufficiently challenging.
+In June 2021, the Compensation Committee approved the fiscal year 2022 STI performance objectives applicable to our executives that are summarized in the graphic below.
+The Compensation Committee believes that the levels set for the performance metrics, at the time when they were set, appropriately incentivized our executives to meet the Company's Board-approved fiscal year 2022 operating plan and execute on our enterprise strategy by providing realistically achievable metrics, while ensuring that such metrics were sufficiently challenging.